Yin Yoga Poses for Beginners

 - Calms the mind and body

-There are a lot of benefits that you can avail from yin yoga but always remember consistency is the key!
+There are a lot of benefits that you can avail yourself of from yin yoga but always remember consistency is the key!

 Beginner Yin Yoga Poses

 As a beginner, you can hold the poses for up to 1-2 minutes, but once you get used to them, you can hold them up to 5 minutes.
 Below are some yin yoga postures that are great for beginners: